atreyasha/spp-explainability/docs/develop.md

 ### Manuscript

-1. Post-paper iteration/formatting

-    **DEADLINE:** *\<2021-04-12 Mon\>*

-    1.  **TODO** Re-read to get high-level idea first to augment own notes -\> write these on paper

-        1.  break all tasks into major and minor ones

-        2.  focus on major tasks first and leave all minor ones to later

-        3.  major ones include general read-through + improvement, as well as adding new segments

-        4.  minor ones include terminology changes or basic checks

-        5.  design strategy to handle everything sequentially

-    2. Introduction

-        1.  abstract and introduction should already mention key findings

-        2.  update motivations from Arrieta et al. 2020 \"What for\" section

-        3.  add links to chapters in thesis structure

-    3. Background concepts

-        1.  think more about how to improve (W)FA definitions

-        2.  think more about adding document scoring algorithm in SoPa or whether to just leave it

-        3.  pad definition environments with more explanatory text for flow

-        4.  add more information on page numbers and sections in all Arrieta et al. citations so these seem more differentiated

-        5.  explain vanilla SoPa in a more prose format using a table to explain important features -\> this table can then be compared directly with new SoPa++ features

-        6.  mention how or why SoPa falls into RNN and CNN categories

-        7.  mention early on that quantized NNs are useful for low-precision computing, but we use it for other reasons later on

-        8.  add how nfa can be extracted from wfa for non semiring zero path scores

-        9.  explain omega in nfa means special regex in regex, make this clear for posterity

-        10. consider removing performance-interpretability trade-off segment

-    4. Methodologies

-        1.  consider using a better term for FMTOD English language intent detection

-        2.  describe meaning of SoPa++ in C-symbology

-        3.  mention target audience of explainability somewhere

-        4.  consider adding sample notation to equations of distance metrics -\> could help with results

-        5.  improve notation for metrics as well as their definitions with or without overlines

-        6.  improve table of differences with shared columns for similarities, or something else

-        7.  consider adding background section on NLU overall and tasks available

-        8.  mention the purpose of the intent detection task briefly on a grander-scheme-of-things

-        9.  mention briefly the purpose of the slot filling task

-        10. perhaps provide example of how softmax is conducted over weights to make this clearer

-        11. make the RE lookup layer more concise

-        12. we can analyze these to see how generalized these are or whether there could be strong inductive bias

-        13. change light medium heavy to small medium large

-        14. add detailed information on what small medium large means in terms of model specifics

-        15. add mention that spp is fast while regex is slow

-        16. add a short segment to mention backward passes since this was not mentioned

-        17. explain more what regex lookup layer does mention that it memorises REs which lead to activations which can help in discussion segment

-        18. change regex to RE in computational graphs to be consistent with paper

-        19. mention RE lookup layer can be attributed to TauSTE neurons

-        20. emphasize that SoPa++ and RE proxy models come in pairs

-        21. add statement on quality of explanations based on three criteria in XAI -\> link this to RQ2 and find an appropriate place to add it -\> or perhaps put this in SoPa vs. SoPa++ section with some motivation

-    5. Results

-        1.  re-do bolding in tables to be more intuitive, add description in captions

-        2.  add a mention of which model with exact specifications was used for the neuron and regex sampling for clarity -\> explain why we used the light model to keep things tractable

-        3.  add neuron subscript in captions and add some description as well

-        4.  mention that regex was converted to NFA for visualization purposes or change terminology here

-        5.  add small, medium and heavy to training and evaluation charts on facet titles

-    6. Discussion

-        1.  discuss relationship between tau threshold and the softmax/binary distances

-        2.  expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models
+1. Post-paper iterations

+    1. Iteration 1 (content and readability)

+        1.  **TODO** Introduction

+            1.  consider removing quote and instead describe issues in more detail

+            2.  add links to chapters in thesis structure

+            3.  add meta-text for padding and linking

+            4.  improve overall readability

+        2. Background concepts

+            1.  add more information on page numbers and sections in all Arrieta et al. citations so these seem more differentiated

+            2.  slightly reword performance-interpretability trade-off segment

+            3.  mention early on that quantized NNs are useful for low-precision computing, but we use it for other reasons later on

+            4.  add how nfa can be extracted from wfa for non semiring zero path scores

+            5.  mention how or why SoPa falls into RNN and CNN categories

+            6.  mention target audience of SoPa explainability

+            7.  change SoPa post-hoc explainability methods to mention quality of them

+            8.  add meta-text for padding and linking

+            9.  improve overall readability

+        3. Methodologies

+            1.  mention briefly the purpose of the slot filling task

+            2.  consider adding background section on NLU overall and tasks available

+            3.  consider using a better term for FMTOD English language intent detection

+            4.  mention the purpose of the intent detection task briefly on a grander-scheme-of-things

+            5.  describe meaning of SoPa++ in C-symbology

+            6.  explain what omega transition means in a FA vs. in a regex

+            7.  add a short segment to mention backward passes since this was not mentioned

+            8.  make the RE lookup layer algorithm more concise

+            9.  mention RE lookup layer can be attributed to TauSTE neurons

+            10. explain more what regex lookup layer does mention that it memorises REs which lead to activations which can help in discussion segment

+            11. change regex to RE in computational graphs to be consistent with paper

+            12. emphasize that SoPa++ and RE proxy models come in pairs

+            13. add mention that SoPa++ is fast while regex is slow

+            14. mention target audience of SoPa++ explainability

+            15. add statement on quality of explanations based on three criteria in XAI -\> link this to RQ2 and find an appropriate place to add it -\> or perhaps put this in SoPa vs. SoPa++ section with some motivation

+            16. improve table of similarities and differences

+            17. change light, medium, heavy to small, medium, large

+            18. add detailed information on what small medium large means in terms of model specifics

+            19. improve notation for metrics as well as their definitions with or without overlines

+            20. perhaps provide example of how softmax is conducted over weights to make this clearer

+            21. we can analyze these to see how generalized these are or whether there could be strong inductive bias

+            22. add meta-text for padding and linking

+            23. improve overall readability

+        4. Results

+            1.  add small, medium and heavy to training and evaluation charts on facet titles

+            2.  re-do bolding in tables to be more intuitive and improve descriptions in captions

+            3.  mention that regex was converted to NFA for visualizatio -\> link back to background conceptsn purposes or change terminology here

+            4.  add a mention of which model with exact specifications was used for the neuron and regex sampling for clarity -\> explain why we used the light model to keep things tractable

+            5.  add neuron subscript in captions and add some description as well

+            6.  add meta-text for padding and linking

+            7.  improve overall readability

+        5. Discussion

+            1.  expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models -\> link back to background concepts

+            2.  discuss relationship between tau threshold and the softmax/binary distances

             3.  use discussions section to bring about more nuanced points on results -\> perhaps related to inductive biases in the RE lookup layer

             4.  provide examples of RE similarities and types

+            5.  add meta-text for padding and linking

+            6.  improve overall readability

-    7. Further work
+        6. Further work

             1.  for the target audience of end-users -\> how can a user make use of the regex model

             2.  visualize examples/classes where regex and neural model align and misalign, eg. with a confusion matrix

-    8. Bibliography

-        1.  improve capitalization with braces in bibtex file

-        2.  find alternative journal/conference citations for current arxiv papers
+            3.  add meta-text for padding and linking

+            4.  improve overall readability

+    2. Iteration 2 (consistency and formatting)

-    9. Terminologies and abbreviations
+        1. Terminologies and abbreviations

-        1.  sort out all abbreviations and standardize formatting in terms of where they are first declared -\> perhaps add a page number on list of abbreviations to indicate first declaration

-        2.  consider adding abbreviations directly into definitions
+            1.  consider adding abbreviations directly into definitions

-        3.  consider respelling \"preprocessing\" as \"pre-processing\" if necessary, fine-tune their usage

-        4.  ensure linear-chain and strict linear-chain are added before WFAs
+            2.  fine-tune preprocessing vs. pre-processing

-        5.  fine-tune antecedent/proxy terminology and synchronize
+            3.  fine-tune antecedent/proxy terminology and synchronize
                 everywhere

-        6.  fine-tune usage of string length and document length while consuming
+            4.  fine-tune usage of string length and document length while consuming

-        7.  fine-tune usage of document vs. input utterance
+            5.  fine-tune usage of document vs. input utterance

-        8.  fine-tune usage of consume a token and not consume a symbol
+            6.  fine-tune usage of consume a token and not consume a symbol

-        9.  fine-tune usage of patterns vs. substrings vs. WFAs
+            7.  fine-tune usage of patterns vs. substrings vs. WFAs

-        10. fine-tune usage of TauSTE neurons and output neurons -\> especially for RQ3
+            8.  fine-tune usage of TauSTE neurons and output neurons -\> especially for RQ3

-        11. fine-tune string consumption vs. string matching
+            9.  fine-tune string consumption vs. string matching

-        12. fine-tune WFA to mean either automata or automaton, make plural abbreviation WFAs clear
+            10. fine-tune WFA to mean either automata or automaton, make plural abbreviation WFAs clear

-        13. fine-tune usage of FA vs. NFA and make these consistent with abbreviations versus full
+            11. fine-tune usage of FA vs. NFA and make these consistent with abbreviations versus full

-        14. fine-tune the slot-filling terminology
+            12. fine-tune the slot-filling terminology

-        15. fine-tune terminology between intent detection and intent classification
+            13. fine-tune terminology between intent detection and intent classification

-        16. fine-tune terminology between data set and partition
+            14. fine-tune terminology between data set and partition

-        17. fine-tune token length, sentence length and utterance length
+            15. fine-tune token length, sentence length and utterance length

-        18. fine-tune regex vs. RE
+            16. fine-tune regex vs. RE

-        19. fine-tune usage of the RE lookup layer
+            17. fine-tune usage of the RE lookup layer

-        20. fine-tune linear vs. linear regression layer
+            18. fine-tune linear vs. linear regression layer

-        21. fine-tune FMTOD data set vs. intent detection task
+            19. fine-tune FMTOD data set vs. intent detection task

+            20. ensure linear-chain and strict linear-chain are added before WFAs

-        22. define GPU somewhere and add to abbreviation
+            21. define GPU somewhere and add to abbreviation

-        23. perform formatting on latex code

-        24. ensure all label names and figure names are consitent

-    10. Manuscript admin

-        1. Text-related

-            1.  read through text to figure out what all to address -\> some parts might need more elaboration
+            22. replace all epsilon words by the symbol where possible

+            23. make number of decimal places consistent wherever they are used such as in tables with tau

+            24. sort out all abbreviations and standardize formatting in terms of where they are first declared -\> perhaps add a page number on list of abbreviations to indicate first declaration

+        2. Formatting

-            2.  ensure that areas between chapters-sections and/or sections-subsections are filled with explanatory text to provide a narrative -\> use links to/from individual sections/chapters to string everything together -\> no
+            1.  ensure that areas between chapters-sections and/or sections-subsections are filled with explanatory text to provide a narrative -\> use links to/from individual sections/chapters to string everything together -\> no